cacois/vagrant-python-django/cookbooks/python/README.md

 The file also contains the following attributes:

-* platform specific locations and settings.
+* platform-specific locations and settings.
 * source installation settings

 Resource/Provider